Luckydd99/Luckydd99.github.io/aboutme.md

 subtitle: A Master's student in Cryptography
 ---

 My name is Luca Di Domenico.
 I am studying to become a cryptographer.
-Close is the time when I will protect your privacy, or the privacy of someone else.
+Soon, I will be studying and resarching mathemathical papers, and I will probably be implementing some cryptographic primitives.
+Basically, I will be working hard to ensure that data and resources sent over the internet can travel securely between the users A and B, without being read or tampered by a malicious entity E.

-But, before this happens, you may as well enjoy this website!
+In the meantime, you may as well enjoy this website!

-# My story

-It is **too** long to write it here, do you not think so?

-Yet, I might say that I am having fun :)